Sindy98/Sindy98.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a software developer at Agile Robots in Germany, where I contribute to developing an operating system and deploying mobile manipulators in thousands of manufacturing factories.

-Previously, I completed my master's thesis at the Robotics and Perception Group under the supervision of Prof. Davide Scaramuzza.
+I completed my master's thesis at the Robotics and Perception Group under the supervision of Prof. Davide Scaramuzza.
 My research interests include robust learning for general robotics skills, with a particular focus on RL.
 I am passionate about integrating robots into our daily routines

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.